Dynatrace-Adam-Gardner/Dynatrace-Plugin-Development-Ansible/README.md

 Role Variables
 --------------
-Change These in vars/main.yml:
+Change these in vars/main.yml:
-- environment_id set to abc123
+- environment_id
-- api_token set to abcD123eFGh****
+- api_token

 Where environment_id is your SaaS URL portion: https://abc123.live.dynatrace.com Where api_token is found in the installer link at: https://abc123.live.dynatrace.com/#install/agentlinux

 No Change Needed:
-- plugin_install_directory set to /tmp/plugin
+- plugin_install_directory
-- python_install_directory set to /usr/local/lib/python3.5
+- python_install_directory

 Example Playbook
 ----------------